Academic Year 2023-24 Dates

 The benefits of the program to member companies include:

-- attendance at an annual Industry Affiliates Program meeting that features research overviews by faculty, in-depth research presentations and demonstrations by students on current work, working sessions on common technical areas with both faculty and students, and opportunities to interview prospective employees;
+- Attendance at an annual Industry Affiliates Program meeting that features research overviews by faculty, in-depth research presentations and demonstrations by students on current work, and working sessions on common technical areas with both faculty and students

-- contact with technical and administrative representatives of other affiliate companies; and
+- Contact with technical and administrative representatives of other affiliate companies

-The annual meeting is an opportunity for the department and affiliates to come together and discuss topics and issues of mutual interest.
+The annual meeting is an opportunity for the Allen School and our industry affiliates to come together and discuss topics and issues of mutual interest.
 All the faculty attend, as well as most of our students, and we ask for at least one to three representatives from each member company to attend.
-The meeting spans two days and features the following:
+The meeting features the following:

-- Research overviews by faculty and updates on recent developments and research results within the department
+- Research overviews by faculty and updates on recent developments and research results within the school

 - Small focused sessions organized by research areas where students, faculty, and affiliates can interact in a workshop setting and discuss research areas in depth